 Make sure you change the sound level and whatever else you think is needs to be adjusted.
 What works for one baby might not work as well for another.
 Constant sound, that’s not too loud will most likely give your baby the best results.
 However, you don’t want to put the volume too low so that the baby can barely hear it.
 If they are crying, it’s important that the machine is equally as loud as that at the bare minimum.
 After testing and trying for a few nights, you should be able to find the sweet spot for the volume level that maximizes both you and your baby’s sleep.

+I hope you understand why white noise is so effective and why babies seem to like it so much.
 White noise that is implemented effectively will almost always be able to help your baby fall sleep and stay asleep if they are having trouble sleeping throughout the night.
 There’s a seemingly endless amount of different white noise sounds that could potentially help your baby sleep!
 Experiment with different sounds and volume levels to find one that works best for your sleepy little listener!

 A: Other than very few specific studies such as this, there is little to no evidence that white noise has a negative impact on babies.
 The linked study was also only performed on rats, and involved continuous exposure to white noise.
 Not only will your baby not be exposed to continuous white noise, but their development and hearing is not equivalent to that of rats.
 Even though the study is interesting to say the very least, it’s important to remember that if white noise is used with safe levels, only throughout certain parts of the day and not the entire day, then you have very little to worry about.